Our route took us right through Fort Scott, Kansas, so of course we had to stop at the National Park.

 I scanned the map from the brochure to give you a better feel for the layout of the fort (on the off chance that you care).
 You can click on it to enlarge it.

-We visited early in the afternoon of March 28, 2010.
 It was a breezy, raw day until the sun came out just before we left.
 There were perhaps eight other visitors while we were there and, with one very brief exception, we had all the buildings to ourselves.
 Which is nice.